c c 25

 (d) The quality and quantity of each type of data available.

 (3) After an analysis of the likelihood for acute toxicity to exist in the background waters of the discharge, background toxicity shall be set equal to one of the following values:

-(a) If there is likelihood, use 0.15 TU aor if sufficient data are available and indicate that acute toxicity levels are routinely exceeded, use the average value of the data;
+(a) If there is likelihood, use 0.15acute toxic units (TUa) or if sufficient data are available and indicate that acute toxicity levels are routinely exceeded, use the average value of the data.

-(b) If there is no likelihood or there are no data available to make an assessment of the likelihood, use 0.0 TU a; or
+(b) If there is no likelihood or there are no data available to make an assessment of the likelihood, use 0.0 TUa.

 (1) WLAs to maintain chronic toxicity levels for direct discharges to non-flowing receiving waters shall be determined using the following equation:

 WQC = chronic toxicity level as established in paragraph (A) of rule 3745-1-44 of the Administrative Code.

 BACK = background water quality as established in paragraph (B) of this rule.

 (2) WLAs for acute levels shall be set equal to 1.0 TUa.